Chemichemi Health Services

 Blood urea

-The urea test (often called the Blood Urea Nitrogen or BUN test) measures the amount of urea nitrogen in your blood to check how well your kidneys and liver are working.
+The urea test (often called the Blood Urea Nitrogen or BUN test) measures the amount of urea nitrogen in blood to check how well your kidneys and liver are working.
+Urea is a waste product formed in the liver when the body breaks down protein.
+The kidneys filter urea from the blood and excrete it in urine.
+A urea test (or BUN test) measures the concentration of urea nitrogen in the blood to assess kidney and liver function.

 • Adults: 7–20 mg/dL (may vary slightly by lab).